 The Hamilton Trust scheme of learning provides daily lesson planning.
-Lessons are adapted to meet children's individual needs and are monitored by the mathematics subject leader.
+Lessons are adapted to meet children's individual needs and are monitored by the school's mathematics champion.
 EYFS planning is based on the medium term plans and delivered as appropriate to individual children with thought to where the children are now and what steps they need to take next.